quasarframework/quasar/docs/src/pages/quasar-cli-vite/upgrade-guide.md

 * The "clean" cmd has been re-designed.
 Type "quasar clean -h" in your upgraded Quasar project folder for more info.
 * Typescript detection is based on the quasar.config file being in TS form (quasar.config.ts) and tsconfig.json file presence.
 * feat+refactor(app-vite): ability to run multiple modes + dev/build simultaneously (huge effort!)
+* SSR and Electron modes now build in ESM format.
 * **We will detail more breaking changes for each of the Quasar modes below**.

 ### Highlights on what's new